glide-browser/glide/src/glide/docs/contributing.md

 > [!TIP]
 > You do not actually need to build Glide from scratch to update the docs!

+### Debugging Hints

+When debugging hints, the hint popups will disappear when you try to inspect them with the [Browser Toolbox](https://firefox-source-docs.mozilla.org/devtools-user/browser_toolbox/index.html).
+To prevent this, you can disable popup auto-hide in the Browser Toolbox, see the [Firefox docs](https://firefox-source-docs.mozilla.org/devtools-user/browser_toolbox/index.html#debugging-popups) for how to do so.

+Now, hints will only be cleared once activated or when `<Esc>` is pressed.

 ## Concepts

 ### Glider